clojure-emacs/clojure-mode/README.md

 Available on both [Marmalade](http://marmalade-repo.org/packages/clojure-mode) and [MELPA](http://melpa.milkbox.net) repos.

+The latest stable version of `clojure-mode` is available on Marmalade.

 If you're not already using Marmalade, add this to your `~/.emacs.d/init.el` and load it with `M-x eval-buffer`.